Skip to main content

 Recommendations

-• Quick WinAdd at least two or three customer testimonials to the homepage with the client name, company, and a specific outcome.
+• Quick WinAdd three named customer testimonials on the homepage (full name, company, role, and a specific result or metric) to provide immediate social proof and satisfy basic trust expectations.

 06Conversion Effectiveness